 - Pre-loss counseling, because grief can start before death

-Bereavement services include calls, visits, written materials, support groups and individual counseling sessions.
-You have control over how and when to receive care.
+Bereavement services include calls, visits, printed materials, support groups and individual counseling sessions.
+You control how and when to receive care.

 Compassus offers local grief support groups that are confidential covering topics including grief, mourning, goal setting, coping skills, reconciliation, resolution and many more.
 Grief support groups are a safe place to share your story with others on a similar journey.
 During the COVID-19 pandemic, these local Compassus grief support groups will be conducted via Zoom.

 Grief.com has an online locator for grief support groups nationwide.